WHAT IS BYU'S HONOR CODE?

 DO YOU DO TRYOUTS?
 WHEN IS IT?

 BYU Women's Rugby is officially recognized under Extramural Sports department at BYU.
-There will be tryouts for new recruits in the first week of every semester on Mon, Wed, Fri 5pm - 7pm at Helaman Field BYU or the Indoor Practice Facility.
+There will be tryouts for new recruits in the first week of every semester on Mon, Wed, Fri 5pm - 7pm at Helaman Field BYU in Fall or the Indoor Practice Facility on Tuesday & Thursday, January 4 & 6 at 6:00am-8am MTN this coming Winter 2022.
 More information to come, when it's available.
 We would like you to prepare your body for a physical sport.
 For you to enjoy this sport, get stronger.
 See bench press chart below, under "Untrained" - this is the minimum standard on how you can measure your strength.
 Talk to your physician, Dad, brother, and/or strength and conditioning coach on how to get stronger.
 Women "cannot live on bread alone", so adjust nutrition standards, to support your new lifestyle.
 Welcome to Rugby!

 |Pounds||Bench Press - Adult Women|